XGR Chain — Access Control & Permission Boundaries

 - gossiped but rejected by peers

-- mined without appearing in every public txpool view
+- included without appearing in every public txpool view

 - signature recovery